May 21, 2025

 In the Yogasūtra, one of the nine antarāya or obstacles is ālasya, usually translated as lethargy.
 I am guessing that was actually the word used in the Buddhist text too because it is pretty common in spiritual texts of that era in India.
 To me, lethargy is not the same as laziness.
 It has a different quality to it.
 It is embodied, physical, in a way that isn’t so evident in laziness.
 And, laziness has a moral judgement lingering around it.
 A lazy person is lacking in some aspect of good character.
 Lethargy, on the other hand, is a physical state of being that comes and goes.

 As I continued this thread of investigation, I became curious about the notion of laziness.
 It feels so….. capitalist.
 So rooted in the Protestant work ethic.
 And, indeed, it is.
-I was surprised and then totally not surprised to discover that the idea of laziness arrived in the English language right around the time that the word gossip was changing from an honourific title to the wise women in the community to a word of shame that could lead to torture in the form of a scold’s bridle or branks.
+I was surprised and then totally not surprised to discover that the idea of laziness arrived in the English language right around the time that the word gossip was changing from an honourific title for the wise women in the community to a word of shame that could lead to torture in the form of a scold’s bridle or branks.

 For me, this feels all of a piece with my questions around discipline and dignity being related to acceptance.
 Discipline, especially, has come to have a moral judgement implied in it - in this case, that it is good and productive.
 Not lazy.

 After all of this digging around, I have decided to try to drop the word lazy from my vocabulary.
 It will be interesting to notice what I am really trying to say when it pops up in my mind and out of my mouth.
 I want to celebrate gossip in accordance to its original meaning and to learn to work with discipline in a way free of violence.
 Laziness is part of the problem but not as I have been taught to believe.
-It is actually binding me more to ideas that cause suffering, not release it.
+It is actually binding me more to ideas that cause suffering, not release them.

 February 11, 2025